Upgrade UCP offlineEstimated reading time: 1 minute

-The only difference when upgrading on an offline host, is that instead of pulling the UCP images from Docker Store, you use a computer that is connected to the internet to download a single package with all the images.
-Then you copy that package to the host where you’ll upgrade UCP.
+The only difference when installing on an offline host is that instead of pulling the UCP images from Docker Hub, you use a computer that’s connected to the internet to download a single package with all the images.
+Then you copy this package to the host where you upgrade UCP.

 Download the offline package

 You can also use these links to get the UCP package from the command line:

 Now that you have the package in your local machine, you can transfer it to the machines where you want to upgrade UCP.

 For each machine that you want to manage with UCP:

 Use ssh to log in to the hosts where you transferred the package.

 Once the package is transferred to the hosts, you can use the

 docker loadcommand, to load the Docker images from the tar archive: